Deseret CWMU

 Deseret CWMU Hunting Rules & Guidelines

-THESE RULES & Guidelines APPLY FOR ALL THE DESERET HUNTS/HUNTERS
+THESE RULES & GUIDELINES APPLY TO ALL THE DESERET HUNTS/HUNTERS and Guests

 • To ensure a quality hunting experience for all public hunters, all scheduling and inquiring must be done through the Deseret CWMU operator.
 Individual guides cannot schedule hunts or deviate from the information provided.

 • Our goal is to provide you with a quality hunting experience.
-Your job is to enjoy the experience and conduct yourselves in a manner so that all other hunters & guests have a quality experience as well.
+Your job is to enjoy the experience and conduct yourselves so that all other hunters and guests have a quality experience as well.

 • Safety comes first.